Guided Backpacking Tours to Havasu Falls

 DAY 1: MEET AT GRAND CANYON CAVERNS, ORIENTATION

 Grand Canyon Caverns is a remote motel and campground located on Historic Route 66 about 1 hour from the Havasupai Trailhead.
 Here we meet for dinner and an orientation from our guide.
-We’ll distribute gear (tents, sleeping pads, kitchen equipment, etc), and get our backpacks fitted and packed before our big hike tomorrow.
+We’ll distribute any rental gear (tents, sleeping pads, sleeping bags, etc), and get our backpacks fitted and packed before our big hike tomorrow.

 - Hiking: No hiking today